radekg/fortran-german-salary/README.md

 ## Why

 I wanted to write something in Fortran ages ago.
 As I was reading about [Flang](https://flang.llvm.org/docs/), I got curious.
 So, there we are.
-Some reasonable thing Fortran...
+Some reasonable thing for Fortran...

 ## Getting Fortran and fpm on macOS